SquadFM/Squad-Field-Manual/README.md

 # Admin Camera

 - Can be used on maps to fly around.
-- You need to be admin (try it on Jensen's Range during training).
+- You need to be an admin (try it on Jensen's Range during training).
 - Great to explore a map.
 - Shift + P: Turn on/off (if you set a keybind on 'P' it may not work)
 - W,A,S,D: Move